 - 4 years old

 - Fine motor skills, coordination of movement, and the ability to prepare food are all aims of this activity.
-Special care should be taken by caregiver to closely monitor and give instruction on knife safety.
+Special care should be taken by the caregiver to closely monitor and give instruction on knife safety.

 Using Rolling Pin